sajal/sajalblog/content/post/presence-bluetooth.md

 In order to make the presence detection more robust, I am considering the following **in addition** to the above...

-1. Somehow detect the presence of my [Fitbit charge HR tracker](https://www.fitbit.com/chargehr).
+1. Somehow detect the presence of my [Fitbit Charge HR tracker](https://www.fitbit.com/chargehr).
 I can't seem to figure out the MAC address of the tracker.
 If someone knows of a way let me know.
 Someone else [blogged about](http://dotnet.work/2016/02/tracking-fitbit-presence-under-linux-raspberry-pi-2/) using the bundled dongle for this, but it is very unreliable method.
 If the Fitbit is connected with the phone, [galileo](https://bitbucket.org/benallard/galileo/) will not be able to detect it.
 2. Get a Bluetooth tag and attach to keychain.
 I see some commercially available tags (example [Tile](https://www.thetileapp.com/)), but these tags are meant to work with apps on phones.
 I don't know if works on regular computers with Bluetooth dongles (Raspberry Pi).
 3. Motion sensors.
 These would obviously not work when I am asleep or still...
 But it's something to look into, especially since I plan to use it for bathroom lights.
 Motion sensors might give me some sense of which room I am in, should I need that information for future projects.
 4. Keycard holders.
 The type they use in hotels as a master switch for the room.
 The difference is in my case I would only use it as a signal for presence and not hardwire my mains thru it.
 Could be a simple mechanical switch wired to GPIO pins of a pi.